SNU-HCIL/2020-Fall-DCCP/template/public/md/function.md

 * .red[Abstraction]: it allows the users of a function to use a piece of code as if it were a .blue[black box]
-   * interior implementation details: we cannot see, don't need to see,  and shouldn't event want to see
+   * interior implementation details: we cannot see, don't need to see,  and shouldn't even want to see
-   * users of a function just have to know `assumptions` (input) and `guarantees` (output)
+   * users of a function just have to know `assumptions` (about input) and `guarantees` (about output)

 * Top-down design: technique for breaking algorithm into functions